+Chaise LaDousa attended the college of the University of Chicago and received his Ph.D. from Syracuse University.
 LaDousa has conducted field research in North India studying languages and the role they play in education and India’s rapidly changing political economy.
 Another project has focused on the importance of fun in expressive culture in institutions of higher education in the United States.
-He has published numerous professional articles, and has a book in press titled Signs of Play: Faith, Race, and Sex in a College Town.More about Chaise LaDousa >>
+In addition to publishing numerous professional articles, he is the author of Hindi Is Our Ground, English Is Our Sky: Education, Language and Social Class in Contemporary India, published in 2014, and Signs of Play: Faith, Race, and Sex in a College Town, published in 2011.

-Urciuoli's book, Exposing Prejudice: Puerto Rican Experiences of Language, Race, and Class, was published in 1996; it was awarded the 1997 Gustavus Myers Center Award for the study of human rights in North America.
-She has published in American Ethnologist, Language and Communication, and the Journal of Linguistic Anthropology.
+Urciuoli received her Ph.D. from the University of Chicago.
+Her areas of interests are linguistic and cultural anthropology, specializing in public discourses of race, class and language, and particularly the discursive construction of "diversity" in U.S. higher education.
+Urciuoli's book, Exposing Prejudice: Puerto Rican Experiences of Language, Race, and Class, was awarded the 1997 Gustavus Myers Center Award for the study of human rights in North America.
+She has published in American Ethnologist, Language and Communication and the Journal of Linguistic Anthropology.

 Meredith Moss is a sociolinguist specializing in the languages and language ideologies of the indigenous peoples of the United States.
 Her research interests include Native American language revitalization, ideologies of language variation and shift, style and communities of practice, language and gender, and American Indian Englishes.
 Moss’s dissertation examined the use of Navajo English in Navajo heritage language revitalization.